prettier/prettier/docs/cli.md

 ## `--diff`

-The `--diff` flag will print a unified diff for each file that is different from PRettier formatting.
+The `--diff` flag will print a unified diff for each file that is different from Prettier formatting.
 Like [`--check`](cli.md#--check), it will exit with a non-zero code if there are differences.

 ```bash
 prettier --single-quote --diff "src/**/*.js"